scfhs-hq/ds-task/README.md

 1. Make sure your notebook is properly rendered before commit.
 2. Include a proper .gitignore to reduce clutter in your repo.
 3. This is about showcasing your skills and thinking.
 Feel free to go above and beyond.
-4. If you have relevant past projects (with code and showcase) that you would like to share, add them in the section below.
+4. If you have relevant past projects (with code and/or visualization showcases) that you would like to share, feel free to add the repos and/or Tableau public links in the section below.

 ## Past projects